radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ![](../../../docs/alphaNbetaDataNfitsBB.png)
 which shows better fits of patients 4, 10 and 18.

-Parameter differences can be drastic, as seen below for A and alpha of pts 1, 3, 6, and 7, and B and beta of 13.
+R package parameter estimate differences can be drastic, as seen below for A and alpha of pts 1, 3, 6, and 7, and B and beta of 13.
 ```
 pML<-cbind(d21[,1],bind_rows(P))